SeisComP/main/apps/tools/inventory/invextr/descriptions/invextr.rst

-invextr reads and modfies inventory XML provided as file or from stdin:
+invextr reads and modifies inventory XML provided as file or on stdin:

 * Extract or remove networks, stations and channels based on